 Posted in Methodology & Tools, Theory

-Tagged analysis, asset allocation, CIA, demography, economics, energy, event trading, forecasting, Geopolitics, Geostrategy, Graham T. Allison, Hedge funds, Intelligence Analysis, investing, Luttwak, Richard Neustadt, strategic autism, Use of history
+Tagged analysis, asset allocation, CIA, demography, economics, energy, event trading, forecasting, geopolitical alpha, Geopolitics, Geostrategy, Graham T. Allison, Hedge funds, Intelligence Analysis, investing, Luttwak, Richard Neustadt, strategic autism, Use of history

 They’re also unlikely to gain a decisive edge by combining the daily parade of conventional economic data with stale “strategic” frameworks like the BCG Matrix (which dates back to 1968), Porter’s Five Forces (created in 1979), or Value Chain Analysis (introduced in 1985).
 Anyone who has studied business in the last 30 years – including your competition – uses these.
 They also probably read the same newspapers and buy the same economic data.
 In short, the old-school “Business Strategy 101” toolkit is like a white shirt in your closet: always safe, sometimes useful, but not a decisive business edge.
 Face it: apart from their other limitations (see below), these old strategy models are fully depreciated.
 How is the unconsidered imitation of commonplace ideas “strategic”?